icco/coffee_shop/notes.md

 ### OpenOffice Writer 3.2

  * A substantial amount of features.
- * Very easy to just start typing, although you feel like you need to format your writting.
+ * Very easy to just start typing, although you feel like you need to format your writing.
  * Has a full screen mode, crashes some times when coming in and out.
  * export to pdf, very useful
  * Spell check.
 Seemed much more obvious than the other apps